apache/nifi-site/src/pages/markdown/licensing-guide.md

 dependencies then you should create or edit the LICENSE and/or NOTICE local to that subcomponent AND modify the NOTICE and/or LICENSE of the top level nifi source.

-In the case of subcomponents which produce binary artifacts which themselves can bunde 3rd party works (as would be typical in a NAR, WAR, tar.gz, zip bundle) then you must ensure that the subcomponent binary artifact itself includes a full and complete LICENSE and/or NOTICE as needed to cover those 3rd party works.
+In the case of subcomponents which produce binary artifacts which themselves can bundle 3rd party works (as would be typical in a NAR, WAR, tar.gz, zip bundle) then you must ensure that the subcomponent binary artifact itself includes a full and complete LICENSE and/or NOTICE as needed to cover those 3rd party works.
 For every modification to the subcomponent LICENSE/NOTICE for a given 3rd party work the overall Apache NiFi source and binary LICENSE/NOTICE pairs